Artromskiy/DVG.Maths/README.md

 ---

-If you are building systems where numeric behavior matters — especially in multiplayer or simulation-heavy environments — this library aims to give you predictable, portable math without hidden engine assumptions.
+If you are building systems where numeric behavior must be predictable — especially in multiplayer or simulation-heavy environments — this library provides a portable and deterministic math foundation without engine constraints.